-Within the Office of the Law Clerk and Parliamentary Counsel, Parliamentary Counsel (Legislation) are available to assist Members who are not in Cabinet in the preparation of private Members’ bills or of amendments to Government bills or others.
+Within the Office of the Law Clerk and Parliamentary Counsel, parliamentary counsel (Legislation) are available to assist members who are not in Cabinet with the preparation of private members’ bills or of amendments to government bills or others.

-At various stages of the legislative process, Members may propose amendments to bills.
-Amendments may first be proposed at the Committee Stage, during a committee’s clause-by-clause review of a bill.
-Amendments may also be proposed at the Report Stage, once a bill returns to the House.
+At various stages of the legislative process, members may propose amendments to bills.
+Amendments may first be proposed at the committee stage, during a committee’s clause-by-clause review of a bill.
+Amendments may also be proposed at the report stage, once a bill returns to the House.

-Once bill is sent to Committee, the clerk of the Committee provides the name of the Parliamentary Counsel (Legislation) responsible for the drafting of the amendments for a particular bill to the Members.
+Once a bill is sent to committee, the clerk of the committee provides the name of the parliamentary counsel (Legislation) responsible for the drafting of the amendments for a particular bill to the members.

-The legislative clerk serves all members of the Committee as a specialist of the process by which a bill becomes law.
-They are available to give, upon request from Members and their staff, advice on the admissibility of amendments when bills are referred to Committee.
+The legislative clerk serves all members of the committee as a specialist of the process by which a bill becomes law.
+They are available to give, upon request from members and their staff, advice on the admissibility of amendments when bills are referred to committee.
 The legislative clerk organizes the amendments into packages for committee stage, reviews all the committee amendments for procedural admissibility and prepares draft rulings for the Chair.
-During clause-by-clause consideration of bills in committee, a legislative clerk is in attendance to assist the committee concerning any procedural issues that may arise.
-The legislative clerk can also provide Members with advice regarding the procedural admissibility of Report Stage amendments.
-When a bill is sent to committee, the clerk of the committee provides to the Members the name of the legislative clerk assigned to the bill.
+During clause-by-clause consideration of bills in committee, a legislative clerk is in attendance to assist the committee with any procedural issues that may arise.
+The legislative clerk can also provide members with advice regarding the procedural admissibility of report stage amendments.
+When a bill is sent to committee, the clerk of the committee provides to the members the name of the legislative clerk assigned to the bill.